Wednesday, March 19, 2008

 • Ihab Ilyas: Uncertainty-aware top-K. Generate possible worlds for the instantiation of each relation, and compute the probability of each world.
 For example, in an information extraction scenario, we can define probability of existence for each tuple, and define the possible "world instantiations" of the relation, together with some "world probability".
 Now when we want to generate the most probable world, we can take either a Maximum Likelihood approach and return the most probable world, or take a Bayesian approach and integrate across worlds.
 One issue is how to do the integration efficiently and the presented research describes a few algorithms under different scenarios.

 • Thomas Rolleke: Describe the different retrieval layers in a set of abstractions.
-How to built a probabilistic system.
+How to build a probabilistic system.
 Nice overview of literature for probabilistic approaches in DB and IR communities, plus overview of approaches that try to connect the two.
-Discussion on how to implement all the different retrieval models or IR (log-likelihood, vector space, language models, etc) in SQL.
+Discussion on how to implement all the different retrieval models of IR (log-likelihood, vector space, language models, etc.) in SQL.

 • Ingo Frommholz: The POLAR framework.
 How to use annotations in a principled, probabilistic manner.